 Political Psychology Research, Inc. (founded 2007)

 PPRI is a non-profit corporation dedicated to research in the public interest, specifically on psychological traits, attitudes, etc. related to government, politics, peace and empowering the people to have an effective voice in these issues.
-Some research findings include that Warmongering-proneness and Violence-proneness can be reliably measured as a psychological trait using questionnaires.
+Some research findings conclude that warmongering-proneness and violence-proneness can be reliably measured as a psychological trait using questionnaires.
 These studies have led to a practical tool for identifying dangerous, warmongering-prone political leaders so that citizens can avoid voting them into office.
 Projects include Research highlights of the author's studies, publications, and a model for a new democracy.

 71 East 15th Avenue